hmziqrs/flutter-ui-designs/README.md

 > Just in case if you ran into errors make sure you're using correct flutter & dart version.
 In order to support desktop build master branch is a requirement & Master branch is not stable so breaking changes happen very often.

+> A formal warning.
+In order to complie app properly on your machine you'll need to switch master channel with exact revision.
+By doing so the process will delete any previous stable/beta flutter/dart sdk.
+Thank you <a href="https://github.com/3mrdev" tagret="_3mrdev">@3mrdev</a> for letting me know of this issue.
+I'll look into the fvm or any other version manger when I get more free time to spend on it.

 - Flutter master channel & Framework • revision `4df8fdb7df`
   - Run `flutter --version` to check it
 - Dart VM version: 2.7.1